-The CEPS Programme member nations are Belgium, France, Germany, Luxemburg, the Netherlands, and the United States.
-Member nations with CEPS assets within their territory are called the ”host nations” and include Belgium, France, Germany, Luxemburg and the Netherlands.
+The CEPS Programme member nations are Belgium, France, Germany, Luxemburg, the Netherlands and the United States.
+Member nations with CEPS assets within their territory are called ”host nations” and include Belgium, France, Germany, Luxemburg and the Netherlands.

 It is one of the most complex and extensive networks of refined product pipelines in the world.
-It comes under the authority of the CEPS Programme Board, which is the governing body of the CEPS Programme and acts with regard to the collective interests of all CEPS Programme member nations.
-The CEPS is managed, on a daily basis by the CEPS Programme Office (CEPS PO), which is the executive arm of the CEPS Programme and an integral part of the NATO Support Agency (NSPA).
+It comes under the authority of the CEPS Programme Board, which is the governing body of the CEPS Programme and acts with regard to the collective interests of NATO and all member countries participating in the CEPS programme.
+The CEPS is managed, on a daily basis by the CEPS Programme Office (CEPS PO), which is the executive arm of the CEPS Programme and an integral part of the NATO Support and Procurement Agency (NSPA).

 The CEPS is a state-of-the-art, high-pressure pipeline network that transports different products across Central Europe including jet fuel, gasoline, diesel fuel and naphtha.